dfaranha/au-syssec-f24-assignments/crypto/rsa-signatures/readme.md

 receive a quote.
 To this end, you can use the given API and the malleability properties of plain, textbook RSA.

-We plan to host a version of the website later on.
 To get started with the task, you can host a local version on your own machine (see below).
+Afterwards, you can attack a version of the website hosted [here](https://cbc-rsa.syssec.dk:8001).

 ### Task 3: Implementing RSA-PSS